myalt2335/Sentiment-Analysis/README.md

 # Processing Power
 It appears to be lightweight despite the use of multiple AI models but my computer could just be strong.
 I don't know what specs I should recommend for using this.
 # Notes
 To detect sarcasm I used a single AI model I found on huggingface.
 Take it's detections with a grain of salt, just about any bit of text will trip it.
-(You can ignore this if your using the latest version where its removed)
+(You can ignore this if your using the latest version where its removed) also if your reading this please star this repository please please I beg of you